Tools

 With its high-quality metal alloys, providing excellent heat distribution and durability, stainless steel is known for its superior construction, whether 18/8 or 18/10 construction.

-Certain ceramic brands, on the other hand, can suffer from uneven heating and a lower level of durability over time thanks to the self-sacrificing nature of the silicon-based coating.
+Lower-quality ceramic brands, on the other hand, can suffer from uneven heating and a lower level of durability over time thanks to the self-sacrificing nature of the silicon-based coating.
+When shopping for the best ceramic cookware, look for pans made with a stainless steel or cladded base over aluminum—like our CeramiClad™ collection—as this will hold up better over time, resist warping, and ensure even heating.

 Cooking Applications and Experience

 Stainless steel provides an incredibly versatile cooking experience suitable for a range of methods, recipes, and beyond.
-While ceramic cookware is easy to clean and non stick, its heat limitations and lack of durability can have an impact on its uses in the kitchen.
+While ceramic cookware is easy to clean and non stick, its heat limitations and lack of durability can have an impact on its uses in the kitchen—think of it as better suited for sautéed veggies, eggs, fish, and other low-impact, stick-prone dishes vs. using it for higher heat and higher intensity methods.

 Durability and Longevity